absorensen/numbers_go_brrrr/m4_real_time_systems/s5_bindings.md

 and use ```[:]```.
 In that case, you've just moved the for-loop from happening in Python, to happening in C, reducing the amount of switching from Python to C and back from N to 1, resulting in a large speedup.

-There's of course many more subtleties and nuances to creating bindins, but that should be enough to set you on your way and let you reuse some of the skills you have learned here in other contexts.
+There's of course many more subtleties and nuances to creating bindings, but that should be enough to set you on your way and let you reuse some of the skills you have learned here in other contexts.

 [0]: https://en.wikipedia.org/wiki/Language_binding
 [1]: https://en.wikipedia.org/wiki/Foreign_function_interface